and the aesthetics and ethics of uncertainty

 Artists, poets, architects, filmmakers, and other creative visionaries have always been on the leading edge of the ontological Exodus, for they are the inventors of new language, new sensations, and new categories of thought.
 Just as early cinema audiences ran terrified before the projection of the Lumière film of a train coming down the track, today’s creative visionaries will find the words, images, and forms to bring into focus the radical new moment of confusion and transformation in which we find ourselves.

-For the next four years, Denniston Hill dedicates its program to the Exodus and the exit from the fantasy of security into the reality of the mirage.
+For the next four years, Denniston Hill dedicates all of its program to the Exodus and the exit from the fantasy of security into the reality of the mirage.
 In particular, DH seeks to investigate the legacy of slavery and the politics of race and gender in relation to the current wave of cognitive confusion.
 At stake is a full appreciation of the agency of the enslaved as an aesthetic and philosophical resource for the journey ahead.

 Exodus calls on artists, writers, architects, intellectuals, and activists to take advantage of this moment to interweave work, action, and intellect to re-imagine an engaged withdrawal through disobedience, intemperance, the right of resistance, and miracle.